KNobHack/sinyal-bahasa/README.md

 ## Machine Learning Team
 Has several responsibility such as:
-1. Collecting and Cleaning dataset
+1. Collecting and pre-processing Data set
-2. Build a Model with transfer learning
+2. Build a model using LSTM
 3. Testing model with model predict
-4. Use the converter to convert models with tensorflow.js
+4. Transfer model  to Cloud Computing

 ## Mobile Development Team
 Has several responsibility such as: